Holographic duals of evaporating black holes: Outlook

 We emphasize that the main qualitative aspects of our conclusions are not dependent on using the large $D$ approximation.
 This method is successful largely because the emission of bulk gravitational waves is suppressed, but we are not interested in this radiation.
 The effective theory describes the dynamics of the horizon, which is what we are after, and the main properties of these horizons remain qualitatively similar as $D$ is increased.
 Therefore, we expect that our simulations capture the basic features of holographic evaporation setups in $D\geq 5$.\footnote{The most important $D$-dependent effect is the existence of a critical dimension for the stability of non-uniform black strings \cite{Sorkin:2004qq}, which in the present context has been identified in \cite{Licht:2022rke}.
-This mostly adds intricacy of detail in some parameter regions, but in this article we do not aim at refined characterizations.}
+This mostly adds intricacy of detail in some parameter regions, which here we do not aim to study.}

-The approach has its limitations, the most significant one being the absence of a sharp distinction between a black hole connected to another system (which can be the asymptotic region or another black hole) by a very thin funnel, and a black hole that is actually disconnected.
-When $r_0<1$ we can apply sound judgment to discern the situations: we expect that at finite $D$ thin funnels pinch off and split the horizon.
+The large $D$ approach has its limitations, the most significant one being the absence of a sharp distinction between a black hole connected to another system (which can be the asymptotic region or another black hole) by a very thin funnel, and a black hole that is actually disconnected.
+When $r_0<1$ we can apply sound judgment to discern the situations: we expect that at finite $D$ thin funnels pinch off and split the horizon---either in the bulk or on the brane.
 However, when $r_0>1$ the funnels are stable and the evolution may stop at them.
 Another limitation is that we cannot combine in the same system large and small AdS black holes, but this has not been an obstacle to finding a large class of configurations with interesting dynamical evolution.

 This framework to model holographic evaporation can be taken further.
 One may readily chart in more detail the variety of possible evolutions and endpoints that we briefly examined in Sec.~\ref{subsec:remarks}.
 With some more work, one may also perform the explicit numerical calculations of the Page curve.
 It is also possible to incorporate the effects of charge, and perhaps rotation, affording qualitatively new possibilities.